santatamas/blog/_posts/2017-10-01-Building-Blu-Infrastructure.md

 I'm encoding all necessary information in a JWT token, which is then used for authentication and basic data storage for the frontend (like user details).

 ## Cost efficiency
-With the current setup, I only have to pay for:
+With the current setup, I only have to pay for the followings:

 * Github account
 * Domain name